argilla-io/distilabel/docs/sections/how_to_guides/basic/llm/index.md

 ## Working with LLMs

-LLM subclasses are designed to be used within a [Task][distilabel.steps.tasks.Task], but can also function standalone.
+LLM subclasses are designed to be used within a [Task][distilabel.steps.tasks.Task], but can also be used standalone.

 ```python
 from distilabel.llms import OpenAILLM